-On May 20, 2020, the Commission announced that it would set nutrient profiles to restrict promotion of food high in salt, sugars and/or fat as required by Regulation 1924/2006 before the end of 2022.
+On May 20, 2020, the Commission announced that it would set nutrient profiles to restrict promotion of food high in salt, sugars and/or fat as required by Regulation 1924/2006.
+The publication of the proposal has been delayed and is not yet scheduled.
 Currently, the implementation of Regulation 1924/2006 on nutrition and health claims made on foods remains incomplete since the Commission did not establish nutrient profiles that had to be set by January 2009.
 In that context, nutrient profiles are thresholds of nutrients such as fat, sugars and salt above which nutrition and health claims are restricted or prohibited.
 This proposal builds on the results of the REFIT evaluation of the EU legislation on nutrition and health claims launched in 2015.

-Health claims are only allowed if the importance of a balanced diet and healthy lifestyle is also stated on the label http://www.usda-eu.org/trade-with-the-eu/eu-import-rules/eu-labeling-requirements/labeling-of-genetically-modified-products/
+Health claims are only allowed if the importance of a balanced diet and healthy lifestyle is also stated on the label.